younesyu/sorting_algorithms_visualizers/README.md

 ## About The Project

 Just some random project idea that came through my mind during quarantine.
-It's written in Java using the Processing framework
+It's written in Java using the Processing framework.

 ### Built With

 * [Java]
 * [Processing]

 <!-- GETTING STARTED -->